Perfect Beef Stew Seasoning – How to Make It at Home (Perfect Every Time!)

 For a stew serving 4 (about 1.5 to 2 lbs of beef and vegetables):

-➡️ Use 2 to 2½ tablespoons of your homemade beef stew seasoning.
+Sprinkle in 2 to 2½ tablespoons of the beef stew seasoning you made.

 Sprinkle it over your beef cubes during browning, then add more as you layer in broth and vegetables.
 Always taste and adjust before serving.